shanetrimbur/DDILExchange/README.md

 Currently, this system doesn't support synchronizing local identities (e.g., name@collabserver.local) to an external Exchange environment because there is no centralized identity management solution in place.
 In future versions, incorporating Active Directory or LDAP on the local server, coupled with tools like Azure AD Connect, would allow for identity synchronization between the local offline environment and the external Exchange server once connectivity is restored.
 This would provide a unified, seamless experience for users, ensuring that their identities, emails, and other information are consistent across systems.

+—

+## How It Works

+### 1. **FreeIPA Setup**
+   - FreeIPA is installed as the **Identity Provider (IdP)**, handling user identities, authentication, and authorization.
+   - Users are created and managed centrally using FreeIPA’s tools.
+These users can log into any local service that integrates with FreeIPA (e.g., Nextcloud, Postfix).

+### 2. **SAML Federation with Apache mod_auth_mellon**
+   - The system uses **SAML** for identity federation.
+SAML allows users to authenticate to different services using a single identity managed by FreeIPA.
+   - **mod_auth_mellon** is a module for Apache HTTP Server that enables **SAML authentication**.
+It is configured to work with FreeIPA as the IdP.
+   - Local services like **Nextcloud** or **Roundcube** will authenticate users via SAML, providing **Single Sign-On (SSO)**.

+### 3. **Postfix and Dovecot Email Services**
+   - **Postfix** is deployed as the local SMTP server, while **Dovecot** handles IMAP/POP3 for local mailboxes.
+   - Both Postfix and Dovecot are configured to authenticate users via FreeIPA, ensuring that all email accounts are centrally managed.

+### 4. **Nextcloud File Sharing**
+   - **Nextcloud** is configured as a local file-sharing platform.
+It integrates with FreeIPA for user authentication, meaning users can log into Nextcloud using the same credentials they use for email or other services.

+### 5. **Identity Federation for External Services**
+   - In future iterations, **FreeIPA** can be extended to synchronize with external identity providers like **Azure AD** or **Microsoft Exchange** using tools like **Azure AD Connect** or **SAML** federation.
+   - This setup allows users to have a consistent identity both on-premises and in the cloud.
+When internet connectivity is restored, local identities can be synced with external systems, providing seamless access to cloud services.

+—

+## Why Use Identity Federation?

+### Benefits of Identity Federation in This Setup:
+1. **Single Sign-On (SSO)**: Users can authenticate to multiple services using a single set of credentials, improving user experience and reducing password fatigue.
+2. **Centralized Identity Management**: All user identities are managed centrally via FreeIPA, simplifying user management and enhancing security.
+3. **Seamless Integration with Cloud Services**: By federating identities via SAML and FreeIPA, users can have a unified identity for both local and cloud services.
+4. **Security**: Centralized authentication via FreeIPA ensures that access control policies are applied consistently across all services.

+—

+## Use Cases

+This identity federation setup is ideal for environments where:

+- **On-Premises Collaboration**: Organizations require full functionality for email, calendaring, and file sharing without relying on internet access.
+- **DDIL Networks**: This solution is perfect for Denied, Degraded, Interrupted, or Lost (DDIL) networks, such as military deployments, remote locations, or disaster recovery scenarios.
+- **Future Cloud Synchronization**: The system can be extended to synchronize with cloud services like Azure AD or Exchange, making it suitable for hybrid environments.

+—

+## Installation Instructions

+1. **Create a bootable ISO or USB with this Kickstart file**.
+2. **Boot the target system** using the bootable media and follow the automated installation process.
+3. **Once installation completes**, the system will be set up with FreeIPA, SAML, Postfix, Dovecot, and Nextcloud.

+—

+## Future Enhancements

+- **Azure AD Integration**: Future versions could integrate **Azure AD Connect** to synchronize FreeIPA identities with Azure AD, allowing seamless identity management across cloud services.
+- **Expanded SAML Capabilities**: Additional local services can be configured to use SAML for authentication, further extending the Single Sign-On (SSO) capabilities of the system.

+—

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.